|Pollard Group -- Gladstone Institutes, UC San Francisco|

 using metagenomic data.

 March 2016: We published a pair of studies with the Ahituv lab and Illing lab on limb development enhancers that distinguish bats from other mammals, one in PLoS Genetics and one in Nature Genetics.
 This work was covered by the Washington Post and other media.
+The study was featured on the Nature Genetics cover.

 February 2016: Katie Pollard is featured in a Carry the One Radio Podcast about microbiome science.